 processed with the most recent calibrations and SAS, and you can immediately

-start to analyze the Pipeline Processed data.
-However, if it is more
+start to analyze the Pipeline Processed data (though reprocessing it with the

 than a year old, it was probably processed with older versions of CCF and SAS

 prior to archiving, and the pipeline should be rerun to generate event files

 Chapter 4, a variety of analysis packages can be used for the

 following steps.
 However, as the SAS was designed for the basic reduction

 and analysis of XMM-Newton data (extraction of spatial, spectral, and

 temporal data), it will be used here for demonstration purposes.

 SAS will be required at any rate for the production of detector response